thelink2012/modloader/doc/Creating Your Own Plugin.md

  The method should return **true** if the reinstall was successful and **false** otherwise.
  If the install wasn't successful, the file will get uninstalled, essentially by calling `UninstallFile`.
+ Please note if both `ReinstallFile` and `UninstallFile` fails, an fatal error will happen!
  The return value is ignored for *CALLME* handlers.

 #### UninstallFile -- `bool   UninstallFile(const modloader::file& file)`